nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ## Logging and error detection

-After deploying the functions and letting them run for a couple of days, I soon realized that there was no error detection the functions.
+After deploying the functions and letting them run for a couple of days, I soon realized that there was no error detection for the functions.

 Since I'm pretty familiar with Datadog and they offer a great [free student plan](https://www.datadoghq.com/blog/datadog-github-student-developer-pack/), it was a no-brainer that I'd use Datadog.
 For Go logging, they [recommend](https://www.datadoghq.com/blog/go-logging/) [Logrus](https://github.com/Sirupsen/logrus), which was super easy to set up.